Is Europe’s energy crisis over?

 Unfortunately, the story may not be that simple.

-In 2022, Europe could still count on the supply of Russian gas for a few months early in the year; that is not the case now.
+Last year, Europe could still count on the supply of Russian gas for a few months early in the year; that is not the case now.
 Also, some of the reduced demand for energy was due to mild winter weather and there is no guarantee of a repeat this coming winter.

 Mark Lacey, Head of Global Resource Equities, said: “Europe has met much of its need for non-Russian energy supply by buying up LNG cargoes.
 This comes as a cost given that other countries are also seeking to buy extra LNG, partly because it is less polluting than alternatives such as coal.